-"When you realize you want to spend the rest of your life with somebody, you want the rest of your life to start as soon as possible."
+"When you realize you want to spend the rest of your life with somebody,

 -When Harry Met Sally